- 24 May 2021

 Mozenda’s Cookie Stores feature allows you to save cookies for use in building and running your agents.
 Just like when you browse to a site manually, when your agent goes to the website the site will use the cookies to "recognize" your agent and restore your session information and preferences, allowing you to simplify your agent design.

 Every cookie has an expiration date, but it varies based on the website.
 Once the cookie expires, you'll have to create a new cookie for your agent.
 You'll need to refresh it in the Agent Builder before running the agent again.

 Save and load cookies in the Agent Builder

 Before you start an agent in the Agent Builder:

 - Perform the action or navigation that causes the needed cookie to be set (e.g. sign in, set location).

 - Select Save Cookies to create a cookie store.

-Once a cookie is saved it can be loaded in an agent.
+Once a cookie is saved it can be loaded into an agent.
 To do so, select Add Action > Load Cookie Store.

-You can see and edit all of your existing cookie stores in the Web Console.
+You can view and edit all of your existing cookie stores in the Web Console.

 See the following video for more information on using cookies.